 Together, we aim to make sure communities are better informed, better prepared, and more resilient when the next disaster strikes.

-You can read more about some of the successes from the first year of our partnership below and in this infographic (PDF 1.2MB).
+You can read more about some of the successes from the first year of our partnership so far below.

 Prevention is protection